Banner: Knocknarea at Sunset.

 The massive neolithic henge near Dowth in the Boyne valley; this huge oval ceremonial enclosure measures 175 x 165 meters, with an earthen bank 20 meters wide.

-This great monument, dating to the neolithic, is one of the largest henge monuments in Ireland.
-The enclosure, which is titled Site Q, is oval shaped, with a massive bank some 20 meters in width surrounding an egg shaped bank measuring 165 by 175 meters.
-The bank is about 5 meters high, and has two openings on opposite sides, one to the south west and another to the north east.
+This incredible monument dating to the later neolithic, is one of the largest henges on the island of Ireland, along with the Giant's Ring at Ballynahatty outside Belfast and Rath Maeve at Tara.
+The Dowth enclosure, which is titled Site Q, is oval shaped, with a massive bank some 20 meters in width surrounding an egg-shaped central area measuring 165 by 175 meters.
+The bank is about 5 meters high, and there are two openings on opposite sides, one to the south west and another to the north east.

 Dowth Hall and monumens on the 1837 OS map.

-The openings may be astronomically aligned, as the axis is of the monument is in the midsummer sunrise, midwinter sunset line, though researchers think the south west opening is more modern.
-The henge is found on the grounds of Dowth Hall, which also has two small neolithic chambered mounds behind the house.
-The enclosure occupies the east end of the ridge, one km from Dowth, and overlooks the river Boyne below, 500 meters to the southeast.
+The openings in the bank may be astronomically aligned, as the axis is of the monument is alongside the midsummer sunrise, midwinter sunset line, though researchers think the south west opening is more modern.
+The henge is located on the grounds of Dowth Hall, a Georgian Manor House which was built by the Netterville Family in 1760.
+There are two small neolithic passage-graves in the garden behind the house.

 Dowth Hall.

 Dowth Hall.
 Excavations in 2018 uncovered a huge and previously unknown passage grave under the terrace of the Hall.
-This newly discovered monument is about 40 meters in diameter and several carved kerbstones.
+This newly discovered monument is about 40 meters in diameter and several carved kerbstones were also excavated.

-Henges are thought to date from around 3,000 BC, and so are slightly newer than the great mounds.
-The number of henges within the Boyne Valley is increasing all the time, with several new examples being discovered in 2018 due to dry conditions.
+Henges are believed to date from the later neolithic around 3,000 BC, and so are slightly younger than the great passage-tombs.
+The number of henges within the Boyne Valley is increasing all the time, and several new examples were discovered in 2018 due to extremely dry conditions which showed up crop marks in fields.
 These huge monuments are obviously gathering places for large groups of people.
-We can only speculate as to what kinds of activities took place in the Dowth henge.
-This may have been a seasonal gathering place for pilgrims who came to visit the great mounds.
+We can only speculate as to what kinds of activities took place in monuments such as the Dowth henge.
+It may have been a seasonal gathering place for pilgrims who came to visit the great cairns in the Boyne Valley.

-It could have been a sporting arena, where something like ancient hurling matches took place.
-It has been suggested that some English henges were used for displays of rtual hunting: as the neolithic farmers grew more prosperous, there was less need for large scale hunting and gathering.
-Displays of physical prowess, something like modern day bull fighting may have taken place here.
-The large bank is certainly ideal for spectators to sit and watch whatever action or drama whas happening within the enclosure.
+The monument may have been used as some kind of sporting arena, where like ancient contests or feats of strength took place.
+It has been suggested that some English henges were used for displays of rtual hunting at a time when the neolithic farmers were more prosperous, and large scale hunting and gathering was a distant memory.
+Displays of physical prowess, something like modern day bull fighting may also have taken place here.
+The massive bank is certainly ideal for spectators to sit and watch whatever action or drama was taking place within the enclosure.

 Dowth Hall.